vittoriofortino84/EDTOX/README.md

 - The obtained NES scores will be subjected to GLM models and the resulting class probabilities will be compared with the class probabilities of the MIEs from CTD.

 # Sensitivity and enrichment categorization analysis
 ## 8_4_dose_response_TG_GATEs_single.R
-Class probability vs low middle and high TG-GATEs are categorized in 4 patterns based on increase at different doses.
-ANOVA followed by Tukey post test are performed on the pathway activation scores at different doses for each pattern group and the
+- TG-Gates class probability profile of the compounds will be categorized as 4 different patterns (based on increase or decrease at different doses/time points)
+-

 ## 8_5_time_exposure_response_TG_GATEs_repeated.R
 Class probability vs 8,15,29 days TG-GATEs